 Shareholders are encouraged to provide an email address to Brambles' share registry so that they can be sent an electronic notification when a communication is available on Brambles' website, rather than a hard copy.
 Brambles believes shareholders benefit from electronic communication as they receive information promptly and have the convenience and security of electronic delivery.
 Electronic communication is also environmentally friendly and generates cost savings.
-Shareholders who do not specify a preferred method of communication are posted a printed notification of availability of the annual report and hard copies of all other communications.
+Shareholders who provide an email address but do not specify a preferred method of communication are provided with all shareholder communications electronically by email.